Vancouver: Sports and recreation

-The mild climate of the city and proximity to ocean, mountains, rivers and lakes make the area a popular destination for outdoor recreation.
+The city's mild climate and proximity to the ocean, mountains, rivers and lakes make the area a popular destination for outdoor recreation.
 Vancouver has over 1298 ha of parks, of which Stanley Park, at 404 ha, is the largest.
 The city has several large beaches, many adjacent to one another, extending from the shoreline of Stanley Park around False Creek to the south side of English Bay, from Kitsilano to the University Endowment Lands, (which also has beaches that are not part of the city proper).
 The 18 km of beaches include Second and Third Beaches in Stanley Park, English Bay (First Beach), Sunset, Kitsilano Beach, Jericho, Locarno, Spanish Banks, Spanish Banks Extension, Spanish Banks West, and Wreck Beach.
 There is also a freshwater beach at Trout Lake in John Hendry Park.
-The coastline provides for many types of water sport, and the city is a popular destination for boating enthusiasts.
+The coastline provides for many types of water sports, and the city is a popular destination for boating enthusiasts.

 Within a 20- to 30-minute drive from downtown Vancouver are the North Shore Mountains, with three ski areas: Cypress Mountain, Grouse Mountain, and Mount Seymour.
 Mountain bikers have created world-renowned trails across the North Shore.
-The Capilano River, Lynn Creek and Seymour River, also on the North Shore, provide opportunities to whitewater enthusiasts during periods of rain and spring melt, though the canyons of those rivers are more utilized for hiking and swimming than whitewater.
+The Capilano River, Lynn Creek and Seymour River, also on the North Shore, provide opportunities to whitewater enthusiasts during periods of rain and spring melt.
+However, the canyons of those rivers are more utilized for hiking and swimming than whitewater.

 Running races include the Vancouver Sun Run (a 10 km race) every April; the Vancouver Marathon, held every May; and the Scotiabank Vancouver Half-Marathon held every June.
-The Grouse Grind is a 2.9 km climb up Grouse Mountain open throughout the summer and fall months, including the annual Grouse Grind Mountain Run.
+The Grouse Grind is a 2.9 km climb up Grouse Mountain, open throughout the summer and fall months, including the annual Grouse Grind Mountain Run.
 Hiking trails include the Baden-Powell Trail, an arduous 42 km hike from West Vancouver's Horseshoe Bay to Deep Cove in the District of North Vancouver.

 Vancouver is also home to notable cycling races.
 During most summers since 1973, the Global Relay Gastown Grand Prix has been held on the cobblestone streets of Gastown.
 This race and the UBC Grand Prix are part of BC Superweek, an annual series of professional cycling races in Metro Vancouver.